FranxYao/franxyao.github.io/index.md

 Generally, I am interested in the interaction between the machine and the world through Human Language.
 Natural Language Understanding is an essential step to achieve this goal.
-This includes how the machine shall learn the world through discrete knowledge reprensentation, how the machine may understand the world through language understanding, and how to perform meaningful interactions through language generation.
+This includes how the machine shall learn the world through discrete knowledge reprensentation, how the machine may know the world through language understanding, and how to perform meaningful interactions through language generation.

 In terms of specific topics, I am interested in
-* [Text Generation](https://franxyao.github.io/blog/yaofu_NLG.pdf), Structural Knowledge Representation Learning
+* [Text generation](https://franxyao.github.io/blog/yaofu_NLG.pdf), structural knowledge representation learning
-* Deep Generative Models with Discrete Latent Structures
+* Deep generative models with discrete variables and continuous relaxation of discrete Structures
-* Model Transparency, Interpretability, and Controllability
+* Model transparency, interpretability, and controllability

 I am also maintaining the reading lists about:
 * Deep Generative Models for Natural Language Processing. ([link](https://github.com/franxyao/Deep-Generative-Models-for-Natural-Language-Processing))